ChandraCXC/iris/iris/distro/README.txt

 295, etc.)  Iris can retrieve these SEDs from NED, or read them from the local disk, when the user has saved the NED SED to file.

-The sample ASCII tables in the "examples" directory can be converted to an SED using SED Builder:
+The sample ASCII and CSV tables in the "examples" directory can be converted to an SED using SED Builder:

 examples/